 Rogers, M., Doyle, E., & Ross, K. (2013, October).
 Negotiating the context of an internalized other interview.
 NASPR 2013: Beyond the Brand: What Makes Psychotherapy Work? in Memphis, TN.

 Rankin, J., Doyle, E., Waters, N., Fast, O., & Pomerleau, S. (2013, August).
 Teaching institutional ethnography across disciplines: The IE working group.
 SSSP 2013: Moving Beyond Social Constructionism in New York, NY.

 Strong, T., Gaete Silva, J., Sametband, I., French, J., Mudry, T., & Doyle, E. (2011, July).
 Conversational identity-work and discourses of recovery.
 PCP 2011: 19th International Congress on Personal Construct Psychology, Pushing the Boundaries of Constructivism: Collaborating Across Theories, Applications, and Methods in Boston, MA.

 Doyle, E., Djuraskovic, I., Saraceni, R., & Cairns, S. (2008, June).
 The need for individual counselling evaluation.
 In S. Cairns, E. Doyle, I. Djuraskovic, & R. Saraceni, The advancement of program development and evaluation knowledge and skills through a flexible applied graduate course.
-Symposium conducted at the meeting of the Canadian Psychological Association, Halifax, Nova Scotia.
+Symposium conducted at the meeting of the Canadian Psychological Association, Halifax, NS.